 Once the 10-week is induction is over the graduates return to their clinics to embark on the next stage of their careers.

-"In their first year, they will work in close collaboration with their principal vet”, Aoife added.
+"In their first year, they will work in close collaboration with their senior vet”, Aoife added.

 "There will also be lots of CPD opportunities, including a free 12-week online course called the emergency patient which all new staff can sign up to.